-Hi, my name is Wendy.
-I am a Registered Nutritional Therapy Practitioner who is passionate about helping women address their health concerns using personalised nutrition and lifestyle programs.
+My name is Wendy, I am a Registered Nutritional Therapy Practitioner who is passionate about helping women and men address their health concerns using personalised nutrition and lifestyle advice.

 My diploma in Nutritional Therapy was gained at the internationally renowned “Institute for Optimum Nutrition” (ION) in Richmond, London.
-I now consult with clients at my purpose built home clinic room in Broadstairs, offering 1-2-1 consultations, I also deliver small group workshops, educating people in a range of health topics including gut health, improving energy and hormone balance and how nutrition and lifestyle changes could help you.
+I now consult with clients at my purpose built clinic room in Broadstairs, offering 1-2-1 consultations.
+I also deliver small group workshops educating people in a range of health topics including gut health, improving energy and hormone balance and how nutrition and lifestyle changes could help you.
 If you can’t make it to Broadstairs you can see me at the Hawley Health Centre in Margate or I offer consultations via Skype or Zoom.

 My aim is to educate, inspire and coach you to a healthier life by helping you understand how you have arrived at your current health state.
 I can then help you make achievable dietary and lifestyle changes that can move you forward toward optimum health.

 During my 4 years of training I covered the scientific elements of nutrition which included looking at the most current research as well as intensive clinical practice.